SUSE/sle2docker/README.md

 sle2docker -s <smt server> <path_to_template_dir>
 ```

-This will assume your SMT instance does not require authentication and serves
+This will assume the SMT instance does not require authentication and serves
 its contents over HTTPS.

 The `-u <username>` and the `-p <password>` options can be used to specify